Pringlez/linked-data-project/README.md

 [Gases - NoSQL](http://johnsprojects.dyndns.org/resources/linked-data-project/datasets/gases-nosql.json)

 Unfortunately, the Apps4Gaps datasets are quite fragmented, and weren't suitable to provide the necessary information in a suitable format.
-This is way I choose to look for a different source for data
+This is why I choose to look for a different source for datasets.

 Installation - Ionic Front-end
 ------------------------------